 Some of the most used KPIs for chatbots are for example:

 Of course, KPIs are not the same for all chatbots.
 You can determine the most relevant ones according to the nature of your activity and the goals of your campaigns.

 Rule N° 7: Choose Wisely your Provider

 Unfortunately, there are still vendors who claim to provide virtual agents that simply react based on keywords.
 A real chatbot is above all, a virtual intelligence and not a virtual assistant.
-Therefore it must understand, interpret and analyze the meaning of customer’s request.
+Therefore it must understand, interpret and analyze the meaning of the customer’s request.

 If the proposed virtual agent seems to be based on predefined programming and scripts or if it only provides automated answers, then be wary.
 It is imperative that your provider has the skills and proven experience in the field.
-Which includes, expertise in natural language processing and comprehension, UX bot designers, bot trainers, etc.
+Which includes expertise in natural language processing and comprehension, UX bot designers, bot trainers, etc.

 At NobelBiz, we believe in real performance with a real omnichannel experience for our clients.
 And the best way to provide a positive experience for your customer is to offer them fast communication through the channels of their choice.
 This is the very essence of our Omni+ product.

-What Does the Future Hold Customer Services?
+What Does the Future Hold for Customer Services?

 When it comes to customer service, clients are more and more demanding towards their brands.
-Chatbots present themselves as an essential solution for handling requests across all channels of communication, from websites to mobile applications, social medias and more.
+Chatbots present themselves as an essential solution for handling requests across all channels of communication, from websites to mobile applications, social media, and more.